raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     ![](images/place-transistor.png)

-    [ remove battery from this picture ]

     Be sure to place one leg in each hole in the same row.

 1. Now connect the top leg of the transistor to the ground rail and the bottom leg to GPIO pin 2 on the Raspberry Pi:

     ![](images/connect-transistor.png)

-    [ remove battery from this picture ]

 ## Connect the balloon